serenorg/serendb/docs/rfcs/029-getpage-throttling.md

 The per-tenant override will remain for emergencies and testing.
 But since Console doesn't preserve it during tenant migrations, it isn't durably configurable for the tenant.

-Toward the upper layers of the Neon stack, the resulting limit will be **"the highest GetPage/second that Pageserver can support for a single tenant"**.
+Toward the upper layers of the SerenDB stack, the resulting limit will be **"the highest GetPage/second that Pageserver can support for a single tenant"**.

 ### Rationale